magento/devdocs/guides/v1.0/architecture/view/page-type.md

 <h2 id="m2devgde-pagetype-handles">Page types and layout handles</h2>

-In Magento 2, full action names also used as identifiers for sets of layout instructions (layout handles): a controller action by default loads a layout handle which coincides with its full action name.
+In Magento, full action names also used as identifiers for sets of layout instructions (layout handles): a controller action by default loads a layout handle which coincides with its full action name.
 This means that page types correspond to some of the layout handles.

 <div class="bs-callout bs-callout-info" id="info">
   <img src="{{ site.baseurl }}common/images/icon_note.png" alt="note" align="left" width="40"/>